jweinst1/money-machines/introduction.md

 We can observe that, regions of `0` cells appear to inhabit a moving and alternating pattern, slowly shifting from either nearly all `0` or all `1`, to `101` sequencing.
 For more information on elementary cellular automata, [see this link.](https://en.wikipedia.org/wiki/Elementary_cellular_automaton)

+The full source code sample to produce the above cellular patterns is available [here](/examples/introduction_one_dimensional/main.c)

 ## Market Type

 Elementary automata are quite limited in their ability to model and predict real world scenarios.
 They can only represent binary entities.
 In order to accurately depict a market, we need to use automata that can hold multiple values.
 Specifically, we want to use automata with fields that can hold quanities, such as the supply of an item or a currency.